-Our investment objective is to generate high current income and long-term capital appreciation.
-We seek to achieve our objective by using the experience of the healthcare, credit and structured products teams of Highland Capital Management, L.P. and its affiliates ("Highland") to source, evaluate and structure investments, identify attractive investment opportunities that are primarily debt investments that generate high income without creating undue risk for the portfolio, make equity investments where we believe there will be attractive risk-adjusted returns that compensate for the lack of current income, and make investments in debt and equity tranches of CLOs, that deliver income and high relative value.
+Our investment objective is to generate high current income and long-terricapital appreciation.
+We seek to achieve our objective by using the experience of the healthcare, creditand structured products teams of Highland Capital Management, L.P. and its affiliates ("Highland") to source evaluate and structure investments, identify attractive investment opportunities that are primarily debt investment that generate high income without creating undue risk for the portfolio, make equity investments where we believe there will be attractive risk-adjusted returns that compensate for the lack of current income, and make investments in debt and equity tranches of CLOs, that deliver income and high relative value.
 We will focus on companies that are stable, have positive cash flow and the ability to grow their business model.

-Our investment policy is to invest, under normal circumstances, at least 80% of our total assets in debt and equity of middle-market companies, with an emphasis on healthcare companies, syndicated floating rate debt of large public and nonpublic companies and mezzanine and equity tranches of CLOs.
+Our investment policy is to invest, under no investreumstances, at least 80% of our total assets in debt and equity of middle-market companies, with an enchance on healthcare companies, syndicated floating rate debt of large public and nonpublic companies and meztanine and equity tranches of CLOs.
 Middle-market companies include companies with annual revenues between \$50 million and \$2.5 billion and syndicated floating rate debt refers to loans and other instruments originated by a bank to a corporation that are sold off, or syndicated, to investors in pieces.
-We consider a healthcare company to be a company that is engaged in the design, development, production, sale, management or distribution of products, services or facilities used for or in connection with the healthcare industry.
-Additionally, we consider companies that are materially impacted by the healthcare industry (such as a contractor that derives significant revenue or profit from the construction of hospitals) as being engaged in the healthcare industry.
+We consider an anticare company to be a company that is engaged in the design, development, production, sale changement or distribution of products, services or facilities used for or in connection with the healthcare industry.
+Additionally, we consider companies that are materially impacted by the healthcare industry (success a) ontractor that derives significant revenue or profit from the construction of hospitals) as being engaged in the healthcare industry.
 We may invest without limit in companies that are not in the healthcare sector.